To serve as a hub for Canton and the surrounding area to come and go hands-on with art in ways that inspire, excite, heal and entertain.

 What is the Village Arts Factory?

 Is It History?
 It is a place where Henry Ford located his last, most unique and least publicized village industry.
-It did not employ local farmers as in his previous 18 village industries; rather it provided employment opportunities for disabled veterans of the war.
+It did not employ local farmers as in his previous 18 village industries; rather it provided employment opportunities and a residency for WWII disabled veterans.

 Is It Art?
 It is a place where artists are provided studio space and headroom to create.
 It is a place where artists can show and sell their creations, such as clay, oils, watercolors, glass, tiles, fibers, wood, photography and more.